 Michigan Medicine is devoted to excellent patient care.
 That’s why we’re resuming construction of a new facility that will modernize and transform inpatient and surgical care and increase patient access on the Ann Arbor medical campus.

-The new 12-story hospital will house 264 private rooms capable of converting to intensive care, a state-of-the-art neurological and neurosurgical center, high-level, specialty care services for cardiovascular and thoracic patients, along with advanced imaging.
+The new 12-story hospital will house 264 private rooms capable of converting to intensive care, a state-of-the-art neurosciences center, high-level, specialty care services for cardiovascular and thoracic patients, along with advanced imaging.
 Locating these services together will enable healthcare providers to quickly respond to complex cases and deliver state-of-the-art treatments.

 “We are proud to be at the forefront of innovation with a new hospital that will support the extraordinary work of our faculty, nurses and other providers and our research community,” said Marschall Runge, M.D., Ph.D., the executive vice president of medical affairs for U-M, CEO of Michigan Medicine and dean of the Medical School.